jaspector

 A permit is required for all new construction, additions, alterations that are structural in nature, accessory structures (including sheds of any size, including those under 120 square feet), pools, decks, garages, fireplaces, HVAC replacement in new locations, and similar work.

-Typical processing time is Not published as a universal table.
+Building permit processing times in unincorporated Wicomico County, MD typically run Not published as a universal table.
 Contact the office for current review timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Wicomico County, MD.
 The following work is generally exempt: Ordinary repairs and replacements that are non-structural in nature.
 Note: Sheds of ALL sizes, including those under 120 square feet, require a building permit; however, sheds under 120 square feet are exempt from the plan review submittal requirement.
 Applicants are strongly advised to call 410-548-4810 before proceeding.
+When in doubt, confirm with the local building department before starting work.